facebookresearch/CutLER/README.md

 </tbody></table>

 ### Unsupervised Zero-shot Evaluation
-To evaluate a model's performance on 11 different datasets, please follow [datasets/README.md](datasets/README.md) to prepare datasets, update "model_weights" and "config_file" in `tools/eval.sh`, then run:
+To evaluate a model's performance on 11 different datasets, please refer to [datasets/README.md](datasets/README.md) for instructions on preparing the datasets.
+Next, select a model from the model zoo, specify the "model_weights", "config_file" and the path to "DETECTRON2_DATASETS" in `tools/eval.sh`, then run the script.
 ```
 bash tools/eval.sh
 ```